 Black Bear Biochar

-Our biochar is always high temperature, ranging from 600 to 800 °C. This ensures no biooil residues and makes our biochar highly stable, and excellent for carbon sequestration.
+Our clean wood-residue biochar is always high temperature, ranging from 600 to 800 °C. This ensures very low bio-oil residues and makes our biochar highly stable, and excellent for long-term carbon removal.

-All our biochar is screened and sorted into 3 different particle size ranges.
-We recommend the 2- mm and 2-6 mm particle size for gardening applications.
-The largest size, 6+ mm, is recommended for water filtration and soil reclamation applications.
+We recommend the <2 mm and 2-6 mm particle size for gardening applications, and our >6 mm, is recommended for water filtration and soil reclamation applications.

 >80% fixed carbon (commonly 90%)